 Tips for Cloud Security Protection

-Cyber criminals tend to target people, not technology, with popular cloud-delivered SaaS applications such as Microsoft Office 365 or Google G Suite.
+It’s worth repeating: Cyber criminals tend to target people, not technology, with popular cloud-delivered SaaS applications such as Microsoft Office 365 or Google G Suite.
 A CASB with a broad complement of cloud security solutions offers the best defence against today’s people-centric threats.

-Stay in compliance
+Stay in Compliance

 As your employees, contractors and partners share more data in the cloud, the risk of a breach increases.
 You need risk-aware cloud security that connects the dots to detect and prevent such breaches.
 In addition, compliance with government regulations and industry mandates is essential.
 These include the following: personally identifiable information (PII) such as Social Security numbers or date of birth; consumer payment card information (PCI); and protected health information (PHI) such as medical records.